1950's - In The Beginning

 resident bands in the larger ballrooms around the country.
 Most of

-these bands were only semi professional as many of their members
+the bands were semi- professional as many of their members

 worked day jobs in addition to their nightly gig.
-In fact, the move
+In fact, in later

 to "turn pro" was often the most difficult for musicians who had